Becky Stokes BSc (Hons) PgDip MBACP

 The positive effects of counselling can last you for the rest of your life!

 I am a qualified counsellor and psychotherapist based in Dunoon, Argyll.
 Being person-centred, I believe that everyone is unique and has their own perspective on life, based on their thoughts, feelings and beliefs.
 You are the expert in your own life (even if it doesn’t always feel like it), so I’m not going to judge you, or give you advice or tell you what to do.
 Instead, through empathy, openness and kindness, I will help support you to explore how your situation feels for you and, by building a relationship of trust and respect between us, together we can work towards finding the best way to move forward for you.

-I offer 50-minute counselling sessions from a comfortable and safe space in my home, with a reduced rate for the initial session which will allow us the opportunity to get to know each other and find out if we would like to work together.
-For details of my fees, see below.
+I offer 50-minute counselling sessions, with a reduced rate for the initial session which will allow us the opportunity to get to know each other and find out if we would like to work together.

 I understand that going for counselling, or even enquiring about it, may make you feel nervous or anxious, but please don’t let that be the barrier that stops you from seeking the help you deserve.
 Be assured that I will always do my best to put you at ease.
 I am here to help and will be happy to hear from you.

 If you would like to enquire about booking an appointment, or have any further questions, please don’t hesitate to contact me.